MacraeSmith/Starship-Gold/README.md

 Open the Starship Solution in Visual Studio 2022 and press ctrl + shift + B to build, and then F5 to play the game.

-(If you are building from VS 2022 for the first time, you will need to right click on the Starship Solution in Editor and click Properties->ConfigurationProperties->Debugging and change the Command field to $(TargetFileName) and the Working Directory filed to $(SolutionDir)Run/)
+(If you are building from VS 2022 for the first time, you will need to right click on the Starship Solution in Editor and click Properties->ConfigurationProperties->Debugging and change the Command field to (TargetFileName) and the Working Directory filed to (SolutionDir)Run/)

 Keyboard Controls:
 ---------------------------------------------